-OSHA is also amending the recordkeeping regulation to require covered employers to electronically submit their Employer Identification Number with their information from Form 300A.
-See the OSHA news release
+OSHA is also amending the record keeping regulation to require covered employers to electronically submit their Employer Identification Number with their information from Form 300A.
+See the OSHA news release for more information.

 OSHA Worker Safety in Hospitals Program Launched Online

-OSHA's new website provides self-assessments, best practice guides, a safe patient handling program checklist and more that hospitals can use to safeguard their employees and patients alike.
+OSHA's website provides self-assessments, best practice guides, a safe patient handling program checklist, and more that hospitals can use to safeguard their employees and patients alike.

 Goals of the Alliance

 Raising Awareness of OSHA’s Rulemaking and Enforcement Initiatives